-The design and implementation of the proposed framework is generic enough to be compatible with different datasets, as well as data acquired in real-time using a BCI.
-Nevertheless, this work has used the SEED-VIG dataset \cite{seed-vig-dataset} due to its realistic conditions, the suitability with the study purpose, and the amount and quality of the data provided.
+The design and implementation of the proposed framework is generic enough to be compatible with different datasets, as well as data coming in real-time from a BCI.
+Nevertheless, this work used the SEED-VIG dataset \cite{seed-vig-dataset} due to its realistic conditions, the suitability with the study purpose, and the amount and quality of the data provided.

-More in detail, the SEED-VIG dataset consists of 23 experiments among 21 different subjects (two subjects repeated the experiment).
+More in detail, the SEED-VIG dataset consists of 23 experiments over 21 different subjects (two subjects repeated the experiment).
 Each experiment has about two hours of EEG signals recorded while the subjects were using a driving simulator.
-The data were acquired from 17 electrode channels according to the 10-20 system (see \figurename~\ref{fig:electrodes-placement}), using a sample rate of 200 Hz.
-Particularly, a \textit{Neuroscan} device was used to measure EEG and EOG \cite{bci-dataset}.
-The raw data from the different experiments are provided, together with a variety of already processed data.
-Particularly, the following data subsets are used during this study: 1) raw EEG data from the 17 channels, 2) moving average PSD relative to the five frequency bands of the brain signals and, 3) raw data from the EOG vertical channel.
+The experiments acquired data from 17 electrode channels according to the 10-20 system (see \figurename~\ref{fig:electrodes-placement}), using a sample rate of 200 Hz.
+Particularly, the \textit{Neuroscan} BCI device was in charge of acquiring EEG and EOG biosignals \cite{bci-dataset}.
+This dataset provides the raw data from the different experiments, together with a variety of already processed data.
+Particularly, the present study uses the following data subsets: 1) raw EEG data from the 17 EEG channels, 2) average PSD relative to the five frequency bands of the brain signals and, 3) raw data from the EOG vertical channel.

 The dataset was labeled every eight seconds with subjects' PERCLOS values obtained by an eye-tracking device from \textit{SensoMotoric Instruments} \cite{glasses-dataset}.
 PERCLOS is a psycho-physiological measure of the subject that quantifies the percentage of time that a subject has been with the eyes at least 80\% closed during the time interval of measurement \cite{perclos-definition}.